jberenike/CulturesConflictModernity-/README.md

-# CulturesConflictModernity
+# Digital Learning: Tools and Resources

-Contemporary German Civilization: Cultures and Conflict in Modernity GER 343C (37463)
+## Tools

-Dr. J. Berenike Herrmann
+## Contemporary German Civilization: Cultures and Conflict in Modernity